-If you’ve heard of SafeGraph, you’re most likely familiar with our foot traffic insights and data for COVID-19 response.
-These products are highly valuable and deserve the spotlight; but what if I told you that our Geometry data is the crux that makes it all possible?
+If you’ve heard of SafeGraph, you’re most likely familiar with our POI (point of interest) data for COVID-19 response.
+What if I told you that our Geometry data is the crux that makes it all possible?
 You know - the shapes depicting the places we care so much about?
 Without these obscure little polygons, SafeGraph products would not hold the same value as they do today.
 Below, we’ll discuss where these polygons come from and why they’re so useful.

 Unfortunately, geometry data doesn't grow on trees - nor does it grow on maps, apps, or S3 buckets for that matter, and this makes our mission to provide a “best fitting” polygon for each record in Core Places an incredibly tall order.
 To further complicate matters, the definition of a “best fitting” polygon varies by POI type and can range from a building footprint (or even a slice of a building footprint) to a massive shape containing parking lots, land, and several buildings within its bounds - like a college campus for example.
 We obviously don’t tackle all of this alone (we’re ambitious - not crazy) and are fortunate to be in business with some amazing partners who specialize in curating geometry data of varying criteria.
 In most cases, we prefer to have polygons extracted from aerial imagery using the latest methods in object recognition and AI.
 We recognize that this is the future of geometry data sourcing and has the best chance of scaling rapidly.
 In other cases, and especially for places with complex requirements, we prefer to have polygons hand drawn.
 This is still the most sure-fire way to source an accurate polygon, and that fact is unlikely to change in the short term.

 For some, geometry data is already useful in raw form.
 Polygons offer a robust visual representation of places and can aid in use cases ranging from square footage calculations to site selection.
 But for others, geometry (and the metadata inferred from it) really proves its value when used to derive additional geospatial products.
-Case in point, the ML algorithm responsible for building SafeGraph Patterns relies heavily on geometry metadata to intelligently attribute visits to POIs (we eat our own dog food).
-Without this metadata, Patterns would fail to account for the complex spatial relationships that persist in the real world, and we would struggle to predict foot traffic in many scenarios.
-Externally, our customers also use SafeGraph Geometry data as a “blueprint” of sorts to derive their own foot traffic insights (we like to share the dog food).
+Externally, our customers also use SafeGraph Geometry data as a “blueprint” of sorts to derive their own foot traffic insights.

 So, in the spirit of transparency, we’d like to walk through the metadata we build into our geometry as well as our best practices for putting that metadata to work.